-Young Identity (YI) is a spoken word collective formed in Manchester, 2006 by Shirley May and Ali Gadema.
+Young Identity (YI) is an arts organisation and a charity (charity no. 1181088).
+Formed in 2006 by the writer and CEO Shirley May and actor Ali Gadema.

 Young Identity is dedicated to giving young people opportunities to perform their written work.
 We have recently launched a new 2-year program called Hatch, where we are developing the talents of up-and-coming poets to become professional artists in the industry.